nothingnesses/else-Heart.Break/README.md

 SetMaxTime(-2)
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;then use it on the computer you have modified with the Computer code, PoliceOfficeInterior_MinistryOfficeWorkstationComputer_1 and
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PoliceOfficeInterior_LargeRecorder_LargeRecorder_1.
-If you don't know which ones these are, you can use an
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;then use it on the computer you have modified with the Computer code, on PoliceOfficeInterior_MinistryOfficeWorkstationComputer_1 and on PoliceOfficeInterior_LargeRecorder_LargeRecorder_1.
+If you don't know which ones these are, you can use the Drink code to teleport Sebastian directly to them.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;extractor on the computers in the Police Station or just use the screwdriver on all the computers there to make sure
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;they were done.
-Alternatively, you can use the Drink code to teleport Sebastian directly to them

 * Additionally, because the Computer code requires a computer with the Floppy API enabled, you can use a screwdriver containing the code: